After the Storm

 - Clear downspouts.
 As the snow begins to melt, it needs someplace to go.
 Clear the snow, ice, or debris away from the bottom of the downspouts at ground level.
 This will provide a pathway for the melting snow.
 Do not climb on your roof to remove the snow or ice.

 - Continue listening to local radio or television stations or a NOAA Weather Radio for updated information and instructions.
-Access may be limited to some parts of the community or roads may be blocked.

 - Follow forecasts and be prepared when venturing outside.
 Major winter storms are often followed by even colder conditions, so it is important to continue monitoring the situation.